renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 There exist multiple block explorers and dashboards that provide data and insights on the Avalanche blockchain.
 Notable systems include [SnowTrace](https://snowtrace.io/), developed by [AvaLabs](https://www.avalabs.org/), []() and []().
 While these tools are excellent, we, as the developer team, did _not_ encounter a website/app that provides the utility and insights we had in mind.
 The Avalytics project thus involves the design, development, deployment, and communication of such an analytics dashboard app, with many firsts in comparion to its peers.

+## Unique Value Offerings

+Avalytics brings the following value offerings to Avalanche and blockchain industry:

+Avalytics is the first integrated analytics dashboard
+- dedicated to the Avalance C-Chain ecosystem
+- developed using Moralis
+- that analyzes TraderJoe pools
+- that implements novel interactive and animated visualizations used for the first time in blockchain industry
+- that boosts Avalanche DEX reporting capabilities with CEX features, such as candle charts
+- with extensive documentation available publicly on github

 ## Design Principles

 When designing the app, [DDP: Decentralisation Design Principles](https://github.com/thisisbullish/ddp) by [thisisbullish](https://github.com/thisisbullish) was taken as a guiding source.
 The app does not contain any smart contracts as of January 2022, so these decentralization design principles will be especially important if any smart contracts are implemented.